lubianat/ann_sprint/manuscript.md

 - *__Integration of different sources of information__*: annotations can help us find information related to any given concept, regardless of its source.
 From the perspective of the researcher, this can improve  the visibility of their work, making it reachable for the ones interested in the area.
-- *__Improvement of document classification: annotation can help automated document classification, making it easier to search these documents.
+- *__Improvement of document classification__*: annotation can help automated document classification, making it easier to search these documents.
 - *__Search for complex questions__*: Text annotated with Wikidata IDs (semantically enriched) are readable by computers.
 This enables better discovery mechanisms (and not just left as words).
 Moreover, Wikidata is a knowledge graph, and concepts are linked to each other.
 That makes if possible to leverage the collective knowledge embedded in the graph to make powerful queries, such as: “Which articles produced by alumni of my university mention drugs that block NMDA receptors?” , “Which cell lines are used for research that deals with respiratory viruses”?.
-- *__Improve openness of research__*: annotations in a paper that link to an open knowledge base increase the openness of an article in accordance to the FAIR principles of Findability, Accessibility, Interoperability and Reusability.
+- *__Improve openness of research__*: annotations in a paper that link to an open knowledge base increase the openness of an article in accordance to the [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data) of Findability, Accessibility, Interoperability and Reusability.
 Our work focus on annotations compatible with the EuropePMC API (which uses the W3C standard and encodes annotations in a RDF-compatible format), therefore making annotations quickly available via the API itself and wrappers, such as the R package europe PMC.